Skip to content

 conda create -n jupyterlab

-After your jupyterlab environment is created, you will see output on how to activate and use your jupyterlab environment
+After the jupyterlab environment is created, you will see output on how to activate and use your jupyterlab environment

 #